-Sunday morning, Justin drove us to Jet FBO at Rotterdam and we loaded up Planey.
-Jason had sent over the cockpit cover from the US, and I’d also stocked up with a couple of crates of oil and some other tools and supplies.
+On Sunday morning, Justin drove us to Jet FBO at Rotterdam and we loaded up Planey.
+My mechanic Jason had sent over the cockpit cover from the US, and I’d also stocked up with a couple of crates of oil and some other tools and supplies.
 We departed Rotterdam IFR, being vectored around ongoing parachuting near the city, and climbed up to 9,000ft.
 Temperatures on the ground had been mid-30s, so the cooler air at height was a welcome, albeit temporary, respite.
 Our route took us southeast through the Netherlands, across eastern Belgium and Luxembourg, and then along the France-Germany border to the airport of Mulhouse-Habsheim.

 This airport is best well known for the unfortunate 1988 crash of the Airbus A320 during what was both the first passenger flight of the aircraft, and the first public demonstration of a fly-by-wire aircraft.
 Such was the importance of the aircraft to Airbus, and by extension the government, that credible rumours persist of a cover-up in the accident investigation to lay the blame on pilot error, rather than deficiencies in the aircraft.
 Here we met Ben, a pilot from the UK who’s now based here together with his very nice Mooney; he is an instructor and was kind enough to make himself available to do my 2-yearly check flight to keep my European Pilot Licence valid.
 Today was the day it expired, so I was just in time!